 for all Weil-algebras $A, B, C$ and that these pullbacks be pointwise, i.e., they are preserved by all functors $\Cfrak(f,X)$.
 Note that we also have omitted the unitor $A \otimes_{\N} \N \cong A$ in the description of the pullback above. \item The functor $F_{\Tbb}$ perserves the universality of the vertical lift, i.e., if $\xi$ is the pairing map of

 then $F_{\Tbb}$ preserves the pullback square

 and sends it to a pointwise limit in $\Cfrak(X,X)$. \end{enumerate} \end{dfn} \begin{rmk} The definition of a tangent object is more general than we will require in this paper.
-What it means in the $2$-category is that to give a tangent object in $\Bicat(\Cscr^{\op},\fCat)$ is to give: \begin{enumerate} \item a pseudofunctor $F:\Cscr^{\op} \to \fCat$ a pseudonatural transformation and modification
+What it means to give a tangent object in the $2$-category $\Bicat(\Cscr^{\op},\fCat)$ is to require: \begin{enumerate} \item The existence of a pseudofunctor $F\colon\Cscr^{\op} \to \fCat$, a pseudonatural transformation $T$ and a modification $p$,